 Over any specific period of time, our interest-earning assets may be more sensitive to changes in market interest rates than our interest-bearing liabilities, or vice-versa.
 In addition, the individual market interest rates underlying our loan and deposit products may not change to the same degree over a given time period.
 In any event, if market interest rates should move contrary to our position, earnings may be negatively affected.
-Commencing in March 2022, the FOMC increased the target range for the Federal Funds rate seven times in 2022 and three times in 2023 by a total of 500 basis points, to a range of 5.00% to 5.25% as of June 30, 2023.
-In July 2023, the FOMC increased the target range again by 25 basis points, to a range of 5.25% to 5.50%.
+Commencing in March 2022, the FOMC increased the target range for the Federal Funds rate seven times in 2022 and three four times in 2023 by a total of 500 basis points, to a range of 5.00% to 5.25% as of June 30, 2023.
+In July 2023, the FOMC increased the target range again by 25 525 basis points, to a range of 5.25% to 5.50% as of September 30, 2023.
 All of these increases were expressly made in response to inflationary pressures, which are currently expected to continue.
-In its July 2023 "Beige Book", the FRB noted that overall economic activity increased slightly since May.
+In its July September and October 2023 "Beige Book" Books", the FRB noted that overall economic growth was modest during July and August and that there has been little to no change in overall economic activity increased slightly since May, then.
 Regional banks continued to report ongoing declines in loan demand, tighter credit conditions, and narrowing loan spreads.
-In addition, inflationary pressures moderated somewhat but remained widespread while conditions in the broad finance sector deteriorated sharply coinciding with recent stress in the banking sector.
+Furthermore, while most banks reported higher deposit rates, delinquency rates edged up.
+In addition, inflationary pressures moderated somewhat but remained widespread while conditions in the broad finance sector deteriorated sharply coinciding with recent stress in weakened slightly during the banking sector, last reporting period.